Report: Justice Department probing Texas' border mission - NewsBreak

 Report: Justice Department probing Texas' border mission

-AUSTIN, Texas -- The U.S. Department of Justice is investigating potential civil rights violations in Texas' multibillion-dollar border security mission that has given the National Guard arrest powers and seen state authorities bus migrants to Washington, D.C., according to public records.
+AUSTIN, Texas — (AP) — The U.S. Department of Justice is investigating potential civil rights violations in Texas' multibillion-dollar border security mission that has given the National Guard arrest powers and seen state authorities bus migrants to Washington, D.C., according to public records.

 A lawyer for the state police agency acknowledged the federal probe of Gov. Greg Abbott's initiative to curb people crossing from Mexico in a May email, records obtained by ProPublica and The Texas Tribune show.
 The state prison system also cited a "formal investigation" in a letter seeking to withhold public records related to Operation Lone Star.